govolution/avet/README.md

 - assembly shellcodes can be used
 - make_avet can be used for configuring the sourcecode
 - with make_avet you can load ASCII encoded shellcodes from a textfile or from a webserver, further it is using an av evasion technique to avoid sandboxing and emulation
+- call msf ASCII encoded shellcode as a parameter from cmd
 - for ASCII encoding the shellcode the tool format.sh and sh_format are included
 - this readme applies for Kali 2 (64bit) and tdm-gcc